Procedure Information

 If you have not received the booklet, please contact any of the booking teams (numbers are given on page 2 of this booklet) or access online at www.ulh.nhs/services/endoscopy

 If, since the laxative was prescribed for you, your health has become worse in any way or you feel you will not be able to drink the amount of fluid advised, please contact the endoscopy department before you start taking it.
-Numbers are given at the start of this leaflet.
+Numbers are given at the start of this booklet.

 What if I take regular medication?

 If any of your regular medication needs to be stopped before the procedure, the person who booked the test should have discussed this with you.
 Most medication should be continued as normal, however, you must try to take it at least one hour before or after the laxative.
-If you are taking the oral contraceptive pill you should take other precautions for the week following your test.
+If you are taking the oral contraceptive pill, you should take other precautions for the week following your test.

 If you are taking iron tablets you should stop these at least 5 days before the procedure (7 days if possible).
 If you are taking Fybogel, Regulan, Proctofibe, Loperamide (Imodium), Lomotil or Codeine, please stop taking these at least 3 days before.